GrosSacASac/pagedown/README.md

 `postConversion`

 Called with the HTML that was created from the Markdown source.
 The return value of this hook is the actual output that will then be returned from `makeHtml`.
-This is where `getSanitizingConverter` (see above) registers the tag sanitzer and balancer.
+This is where `getSanitizingConverter` (see above) registers the tag sanitizer and balancer.
 Fine to chain.

 ```js
 converter.hooks.chain("postConversion", function (text) {